30 Nov Tips for Managing Anxiety in Sobriety

 How Is Anxiety Defined?

 First, it’s helpful to know exactly how anxiety is defined as a disorder.
 Everyone experiences some level of anxiety from time to time.
 However, when the anxious feelings persist for days and weeks and affect your ability to go about your daily life, then it’s likely a disorder.
-Mental health disorders that present with high anxiety include the following:
+Behavioral Health disorders that present with high anxiety include the following:

 • Panic disorder